Kakekotoba: Examples

 In this example, the pivot word is based on the vernacular pronunciation of the words "Forrest" and "for us" where Forrest (alluding to the name Forrest Gump) is pronounced with the final /t/ dropped and the /r/ in both words / phrases elides so that the preceding vowel is elongated, thus "forrest" > foos and "for us" > foos with only slight differentiation in stress, which is basically neutralized in the song.
 This example is highly complex in that it would require five phrases to be rendered twice each; e.g. "go Forrest" and "go for us" etc., and the final line, which reveals the play on words, "what's one more quote for us?" and "what's one more quote Forrest?"

-It is important to note that both these and the majority of Japanese kakekotoba are highly dependent on vocal recitation, not writing.
+Both these and the majority of Japanese kakekotoba are highly dependent on vocal recitation, not writing.